Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reusing after displaying on Nguyen Hue Flower Street (HCMC) during Tet not only prevents waste, but also prolongs the life of a work of art meticulously and elaborately crafted by artisans in HCMC.

 Reader Hoang Thi Hanh said: “This is just an assembly project, not a solid construction.
-Furthermore, their company was given the land to display on the company’s land.
+Moreover, their company was given the land to display on the company’s land.

-I know that the company's negligence in not asking for permission from Da Lat city authorities before installing the statues is a violation, but personally I think this pair of dragon mascots is just for display, to beautify the landscape and attract more tourists to our city.
+I know that the company's negligence in not asking for permission from Da Lat city authorities before installation is a violation, but personally I think this pair of dragon mascots is only for display purposes, to beautify the landscape and attract more tourists to our city.

 I sincerely hope that Da Lat city will create favorable conditions and guide businesses to complete all licenses related to this pair of dragon mascots, so that the business can continue to display them for our people to admire."